erikenbody/markdown-cv/index.md

 `2018-`
 **Uppsala University, Sweden**

-- **Current**: Postdoctoral Researcher in Genomics & Bioinformatics with Dr. Leif Andersson
+- **Current**: Postdoctoral Researcher in Genomics & Bioinformatics with Dr. Leif Andersson.
+Department of Medical Biochemistry and Microbiology.

 ## Education